manassaloi/manassaloi.github.io/_posts/2021-12-30-year-retrospective-2021.markdown

 - We learned how to make good curd.
 The idea is to use full fat milk instead.
 I was so happy that I ate curd rice for weeks.
 - Gifted sunglasses to my wife.
 She never had ones that fit, so we were super happy when she found something that did.
 - Invested a small check in my friend's startup.
 A lot of inbound came this year, but I am not willing to double down on it till I think I have an edge.
 Spending most of my networth just to update my bio as angel investor is negative ROI.
+- Helped a bunch of startups (mostly started by friends.)
 - Gifted Galaxy S20 FE to my dad.
 - Got a big stock grant.
 Now most of my network is tied to illiquid private market stocks.